NazThePhysicist/DataWranglingToyDataSet/README.md

 # DataWranglingToyDataSet

-In this exercise, you'll work with a toy data set showing product purchases from an electronics store.
+In this exercise, I have worked with a toy data set showing product purchases from an electronics store.
 There are four brands: Philips, Akzo, Van Houten and Unilever.
 However, there are many different spellings and capitalizations of those names!

 The product code and number are combined in one column, separated by a hyphen.

+The following has been done on the Data set:

 1: Clean up brand names

 Clean up the 'company' column so all of the misspellings of the brand names are standardized.
 For example, you can transform the values in the column to be: philips, akzo, van houten and unilever (all lowercase).